Healthy Places Nash and Edgecombe Counties

 Working in the Twin Counties

-Nash and Edgecombe counties are located in eastern North Carolina between Raleigh and the Outer Banks.
+Nash and Edgecombe Counties are located in eastern North Carolina between Raleigh and the Outer Banks.
 The two communities, often called the Twin Counties, are united by the shared city of Rocky Mount.
-Rocky Mount, which sits on the Tar River, was first built as a destination to mill cotton and then grew into an important tobacco market.
+Rocky Mount, which sits on the Tar River, was first built as a destination to mill cotton and later grew into an important tobacco market.

-Reduce rates of substance misuse and overdose deaths.
+The Twin Counties aim to reduce rates of substance misuse and overdose deaths by:

 Supporting systems change approaches from the community planning process, which may include addressing organizational capacity within health systems, coordination within and across systems, community education and engagement, and advocacy.

 Collecting and analyzing data and measuring progress to address substance misuse.

 Expanding behavioral health care to people with low incomes in Federally Qualified Health Center sites.

 Supporting a behavioral health organization embedded in under-resourced communities.